 Sheriff Ken Campell debunks the “reloading saves lives” idea in the video below.
 He also pokes holes in the “if it takes more than ten bullets you should not have a gun” myth.

 Magazine capacity limits work both ways.
-The fiction that a mass shooter will have less bullets to commit murder applies to a law abiding citizen and his or her ability to defend themselves.
-With fewer bullets they have a lower chance of protecting themselves.
+The fiction that a mass shooter will have fewer bullets to commit murder equally applies to a law-abiding citizen and his or her ability to defend themselves.
+With fewer bullets, they have a lower chance of protecting themselves.
 However, logic does not trump state laws, so it is important to know where magazine capacities are restricted and see if it affects you.

 Gun Magazine Capacity Restrictions By State

-Here is a list of states with magazine restrictions:
+Here is a list of states with magazine capacity limits:

 |California||Magazines over 10 rounds.
 California still allows rebuild kits for grandfathered magazines over 10 rounds.
 However, Los Angeles has issued a city wide ban on them just last year.|